isomerpages/moe-chijsngpri/_ccas/Physical Sports/Artistic Gymnastics.md

 <p>Through gymnastics, our young athletes learn the importance of teamwork, sportsmanship, and fair play.
 Gymnastics is difficult to perform, and it requires a lot of dedication and time for our gymnasts to attain mastery of the fundamental skills.
 As our gymnasts work towards their goals, they develop patience and perseverance.</p>

 <h5><strong>PROGRAMME &amp; ACTIVITIES</strong></h5>
 <p></p><p>Artistic Gymnastics is a dynamic sport where gymnasts complete short routines on equipment specially designed for the sport.
-The game is known for its artistry and grace, requiring gymnasts to display exceptional strength, balance and flexibility while doing somersaults, flips and other acrobatic moves.&nbsp; Gymnasts must possess psychological qualities such as the courage to attempt difficult moves and the discipline to practise a routine many times.
-The three events we compete in include Uneven Bars, Balance Beam and Floor Exercise.
+The game is known for its artistry and grace, requiring gymnasts to display exceptional strength, balance and flexibility while doing somersaults, flips and other acrobatic moves.
+Gymnasts must possess psychological qualities such as the courage to attempt difficult moves and the discipline to practise a routine many times.
+The four events we compete in include Uneven Bars, Balance Beam, Vault and Floor Exercise.
 This is a competitive sport CCA.
-Attendance, commitment, and sustained performance are required from all CCA members.</p>
+Attendance, Commitment and Performance are required from all CCA members. </p>

-<h5><strong>Selection and Trial Training Module at Primary One</strong></h5>
+<h5><strong>SELECTION AND TRIALS</strong></h5>

 How Do I Qualify for the CCA Programme?